 Running your blog like a business is tough.
-Some of the biggest obstacles to shipping your work include content creation, time management, and publishing consistently.
-It’s time you create you a blogging schedule you can stick to so you never have to worry about those things again.
+Some of the biggest obstacles to shipping your work include content creation, time management, and consistent publishing.
+It’s time you create a blogging schedule you can stick to so you never have to worry about those things again.

 But first, let’s make sure we’re on the same page.

 Get Your FREE 20-Page Guide To Making $1000/Day From Your Niche Blog

 There are a variety of reasons why using a schedule is important.
 Let’s unpack a few.